 Now, I’m not saying you shouldn’t clean a rotary shaver at all.
 What I’m saying is, if you forget to clean it regularly, it’s not going to hurt the shaver.

 We lightly touched on why you don’t need to clean a rotary shaver often.
 However, is it a good idea to skip this maintenance?
 What happens if you aren’t keeping up with regular shaver cleaning?

-So, should you opt-out regular cleaning and shaver maintenance?
+So, should you opt out of regular cleaning and shaver maintenance?

-My suggestion is if you forget once and a while, that’s not a big deal.
+My suggestion is, if you forget once in a while, that’s not a big deal.
 You probably won’t notice much of a difference.
 However, if you habitually forget, you’ll start seeing a noticeable difference in your complexion.
 That’s frustrating when you’re trying to achieve a close shave, and then, out of nowhere, breakouts appear.

-Plus, you’re lengthening the lifespan of your shaver.
+Plus, you’re lengthening the lifespan of your shaver when you regularly clean it.
 If you invest in a high-quality shaver, the last thing you want to happen is for it to tank out on you because you’re not keeping it clean or well-maintained.

 What are the Pros and Cons of Foil and Rotary Shavers?